sketchplugins/plugin-directory/README.md

 - [uhunkler/jstalk-sketch-library](https://github.com/uhunkler/jstalk-sketch-library) A collection of JSTalk methods for Bohemian Coding’s Sketch.
 The methods support Sketch scripting - writing plugins or code that interacts with Sketch.
 - [uhunkler/jstalk-sketch-recipes](https://github.com/uhunkler/jstalk-sketch-recipes) Recipes for JSTalk Sketch scripts and plugins.
 The goal is to help people new to JSTalk and Sketch scripting to start and to give examples for Sketch automation or extending tasks.
 - [utom/sketch-measure](https://github.com/utom/sketch-measure) A measure tool for Sketch.app (think Specctr for Sketch)
+- [vibrazy/Color-Fonts-Code-Generator-iOS-Android-Windows](https://github.com/vibrazy/color-fonts-code-generator-ios-android-windows) Create Color and Font Swatches and Export to iOS, Android and Windows
 - [vrjbndr/sketch-plugins](https://github.com/vrjbndr/sketch-plugins) A collection of useful workflow plugins, including automating selecting and zooming in on next/previous artboards.
 - [weezard/Weezards-Sketch-Plugins](https://github.com/weezard/weezards-sketch-plugins) Some useful plugins for Sketch 3.0.
 - [wentin/sketch-states-switch](https://github.com/wentin/sketch-states-switch) A tool to save and switch states for quick demo purpose in sketch.